olliesmith3/udderless_customer_site/README.md

 ### Adding a react front end

 - One part of this involved adding axios, a library that allows you to make API requests.
 This will help to turn the app into two apps, a rails API with a React front end

+### Current issues

+- authorisation of interests - to avoid multiple sign ups from the same customer need to check database that email or tel hasnt been registered before.